MatiDragon-YT/GTA_CLEOMod/README.md

 This one allows mods made specially for AML to communicate with the CLEO.
 Also, it has NEW settings that you WILL LIKE!

 ### I miss the PC opcodes!
 Can i get them?
 YES!
 YOU CAN!
-But not all of them!
+But not all of them.
 They are implemented in this CLEOMod and are already working, there is no need to enable them somewhere.
-However, Sanny Builder 3 doesnt know these opcodes, if you want to use them with it, you need to manually add them to the configuration file.
+However, Sanny Builder 3 doesnt know these opcodes.
+If you want to use them to compile your scripts, you need to manually add them to the configuration file.

 Here is how to do this:
 1. Enter the directory of Sanny Builder 3